All About Vitamin A

 Though there is no cure — at least not yet — for AMD, this vitamin is a strong component in preventing and slowing down the progression of the disease.

-Some added benefits of this nutrient for your eye health are that it keeps your eyes moist and help the eye adjust to different lights.
-We’ve all had that horrible experience of being cooped up inside all day, only to step out into sun and being temporarily blinded.
+Some added benefits of this nutrient for your eye health are that it keeps your eyes moist and helps the eye adjust to different lights.
+We’ve all had that horrible experience of being cooped up inside all day, only to step out into the sun and be temporarily blinded.

 Where to Find Vitamin A: Food and Supplements

-You can find the vitamin in various animal products and plant-based foods.
-You can also find it in supplement form.
-Supplements come in either tablet form or in candy gummy form.
+You can find Vitamin A in various animal products and plant-based foods.
+You can also find it in supplements.

 Tip: gummy supplements can be a good way to trick your kids into taking their daily dose of this vitamin.
 We won’t tattle.